-Life at Cliff is built around prayer and worship, as well as eating, studying and living together as a community.
-Whether you come to Cliff for a week or for three years, you'll find people you can share faith and life with here.
+Life at Cliff is built around prayer and worship, as well as studying, eating and living together as a community.
+Whether you come to Cliff for a few days or for a few years, you’ll find people you can share life and faith with here.

 Rhythms of community life